sylvainwhite/sylvain-white-dev/pages/management.md

 From Joel Spolsky's post [The Iceberg Secret, Revealed](https://www.joelonsoftware.com/2002/02/13/the-iceberg-secret-revealed/){:target="_blank"}

 Introduction:

 > If there’s one thing every junior consultant needs to have injected into their head with a heavy duty 2500 RPM DeWalt Drill, it’s this: Customers Don’t Know What They Want. **Stop Expecting Customers to Know What They Want.
 It’s just never going to happen.
 Get over it.**

+Sidenote: Steve Jobs said the same thing in a 1998 interview to Business week

+> It's really hard to design products by focus group.
+A lot of times, **people don't know what they want before show it to them**

 The Iceberg secret: